 Aboard Emperor Palpatine’s Shuttle, Lambda-Class T4-a Executive Model, Outer Rim, Moddell Sector, 4 ABY…

-Meera stared through the narrow glass into the empty black void of space.
+Meera stared out of the narrow glass into the empty black void of space.
 Tears of sorrow flooded from her eyes.
 “Are we the last ones left alive?” she whispered to herself.
 “How could this have happened?”

 In a flash, the black was replaced with brilliant blue streaks fading in the wake of the shuttle.
-She watched the tiny cosmic particles dance and flare between the streaks of ion trail from the shuttle’s engines, but the mesmerizing blur of stars in a hyperspace jump couldn’t erase the destructive energy burst of the Death Star mere moments ago.
-The image was seared into her mind—never to be forgotten.
+She watched the tiny cosmic particles dance and flare between the stretches of ion trail from the shuttle’s engines.
+Even the mesmerizing blur of stars in a hyperspace jump could not erase what she just saw.
+The destructive energy burst of the Death Star mere moments ago was seared into her mind—never to be forgotten.
 Her head pounded; thoughts muddled with replays of the cataclysm she witnessed in the fiery halls of the battle station.
 And his face.

 The face of the Jedi assassin would haunt her forever.

 You’re in shock, she thought to herself.
 You survived it, Meera, just as Father used to tell you.
 It’s just shock.
 Be grateful for that.

 Meera shuddered.
 She knew it was a lie, even if only to herself.
 Her malady wasn’t from simple shock.
 There was something more, unlike anything she had ever felt before.
 She couldn’t explain it.
 The cries of every dying soul in the battle rang in her head.
 She could feel tingles, like tiny pin pricks—one for each life that was snuffed out behind her.
 Meera closed her eyes tightly, trying to will away their screams.
 They remained, and she wept.